Germany-China relationship status: it's complicated | DW | 28.04.2021

 German Chancellor Merkel and China's state and party leader Xi Jinping also spoke on the phone ahead of the intergovernmental consultations in early April.
 Xi called for the EU and China to "eliminate disturbances," according to China's state-run Xinhua news agency.
 Relations face "various challenges," he said.
 China was hoping that Europe "achieves its strategic autonomy," Xi Jinping continued, according to Xinhua — in comments probably partly aimed at the US.

-In March, the EU imposed sanctions against China for the first time since 1989 — because of human rights violations in the Xinjiang province inhabited by Muslim Uyghurs.
+In March, the EU imposed sanctions against China for the first time since 1989 — because of human rights violations in the Xinjiang province against Muslim Uyghurs.

 In return, China imposed sanctions on scientists and members of the European Parliament.
 This is the same European Parliament that has yet to approve the investment protection agreement that the EU and China signed late last year — after seven years of negotiations.
 From Berlin's perspective, this agreement was one of the major successes of the German EU presidency.
 The Chinese sanctions make it all the more doubtful that the MEPs will ever let it pass.